MRobertEvers/notes/async_implementations/async_rust/assembly_analysis.md

 Note: Call codegen in `do_call` method in rust compiler code https://github.com/rust-lang/rust/blob/51e8031e14a899477a5e2d78ce461cab31123354/compiler/rustc_codegen_ssa/src/mir/block.rs#L125; which is basically a wrapper around llvm backend, https://github.com/rust-lang/rust/blob/51e8031e14a899477a5e2d78ce461cab31123354/compiler/rustc_codegen_llvm/src/builder.rs#L217.

 The poll method is similar to zig's `resume` builtin, but the closure is provided explicitly by the code writer.
 The context object is solely to gain access to the waker object in the `poll` call.
 It seems to me that access to the waker inside the `poll` function is usually unecessary.
 The waker has a is called by some other part of the code with the intention that it will schedule an executor (or something), to call `poll` again.
 (TODO: Why does `poll` need access to waker?)
+My guess is that the poll function can gain some information about the state of the awaiting thing, and then give the waker a hint about when to call again?

+Additionally, if poll returns `Poll::Ready`, then execution continues directly after the await, after poll returns.
+Much like zig, when an async function returns, it immediately jumps to the awaiting function and continues.

 ```assembly
 core::pin::Pin<&mut T>::map_unchecked_mut: